Bombay Beach, California: Government

 Fire protection and emergency medical services in Bombay Beach are provided by the Imperial County Fire Department and the Bombay Beach Volunteer Fire Department, the latter of which consists of one member.

 Law enforcement in Bombay Beach is provided by the Imperial County Sheriff's Office North County Patrol Division.

 Water service is provided by the Coachella Valley Water District.

+Parks and recreation, street lights, and trash/sanitation provided by Bombay Beach Community Services District.

 In media

 Music

 Florian-Ayala Fauna of the music duo uncertain grew up in Bombay Beach.
 Fauna credits the place as an inspiration to her music.
 According to Paris-based art community Artchipel, Fauna said the place had a "big impact on her childhood and became a major influence in her life."
 In an interview with Buffalo, New York alternative newspaper The Publics Cory Perla, she described it as "a very kind of post-apocalyptic-looking town."

 Bombay Beach is the subject of the 2019 single "Bombay Beach" by the Minneapolis blues rock band The Dead Century.

 Electronic artist Jane Remover's 2021 song "Champ" contains a verse that references Bombay Beach.

 The visualizer for Deftones' song "i think about you all the time" was mostly filmed in Bombay Beach.